NCBI-Codeathons/amr-2024-team-mortimer/README.md

 List of participants and affiliations:
 - Tatum Mortimer, Department of Population Health, University of Georgia (Team Leader)
+- Farah Saeed, Franklin College of Arts and Sciences, University of Georgia
 - Participant, Affiliation

 ## Project Goals